- 10 min. read

 2. It’s predicted to keep growing

-Brands that adopt voice and visual search could grow their digital commerce revenue by 30% by 2021!
+Brands that adopt voice and visual search could grow their digital commerce revenue by 30%!
 Your business has the potential to flourish as the voice search trend continues to grow.

 3. It improves customer experience